sravanipodapati/spring-weather-api/README.md

 - In MySQL workbench my schema name is "weather".
 - Created a table with name Weather_List which showa all stored weather details

+# Unit tests
+- Used Junit and Mockito to create and run test driven unit tests.
+# BDD
+- Implemented BDD by creating feature file with one scenario
+- wrote step definitions and run them using a runner class
+- pass the scenario successfully.

 ## Docker Configuration

 To run the application using Docker: